membermatters/MemberMatters/docs/GETTING_STARTED.md

 docker pull membermatters/membermatters
 ```

 Create a file to contain all of your environment variables.
-This file contains sensitive information so treat it like a
-password!
 Place it somewhere you won't forget like `/usr/app/env.list`.
 This file is where Docker gets the environment
 variables from.

 ```